Joshua SeftelExecutive Producer/Director

 When he isn't crafting treatments or proposals, Cory heads up project research and manages the company intern program.
 He's originally from San Clemente, CA, studied writing at PLNU in San Diego, and recently completed his MFA in fiction writing at The New School.

 Olivia helps with production coordination at Smartypants.
 A recent graduate from Tufts University with a B.A. in International Relations, she's excited to pursue social impact documentary filmmaking that deals with international issues.
 Olivia hails from Chicago, Illinois, but is (shockingly) not a fan of deep dish pizza.
 She is one of two redheads in our office.

 Dave is the Emmy Award-winning director and showrunner of some of the most popular and innovative non-fiction shows on television.
 He is best known as the creative force behind MTV’s hit series Catfish, as well as the landmark series Queer Eye for the Straight Guy.
 Metzler's branded work includes films for Delta Air Lines.

 Justin Lerner is an Emmy and Gotham Award-winning writer/director born in State College, Pennsylvania.

 David McFarland is a Director of Photography based in Los Angeles.
 He has photographed projects all over the world.
-In the fall of 2009, he spent three months in Kabul, Afghanistan shooting THE BLACK TULIP, a feature film made by afghan director Sonia Cole.
-His goal as Director of Photography to create images that will affect the viewer on an emotional and subliminal level.
+In the fall of 2009, he spent three months in Kabul, Afghanistan shooting The Black Tulip, a feature film made by Afghan director Sonia Cole.
+His goal as Director of Photography is to create images that will affect the viewer on an emotional and subliminal level.